Coherer: History

 In 1893 physicist W.B.
 Croft exhibited Branly's experiments at a meeting of the Physical Society in London.
 It was unclear to Croft and others whether the filings in the Branly tube were reacting to sparks or the light from the sparks.
 George Minchin noticed the Branly tube might be reacting to Hertzian waves the same way his solar cell did and wrote the paper "The Action of Electromagnetic Radiation on Films containing Metallic Powders".
 These papers were read by English physicist Oliver Lodge who saw this as a way to build a much improved Hertzian wave detector.
 On 1 June 1894, a few months after the death of Heinrich Hertz, Oliver Lodge delivered a memorial lecture on Hertz where he demonstrated the properties of "Hertzian waves" (radio), including transmitting them over a short distance, using an improved version of Branly's filings tube, which Lodge had named the "coherer", as a detector.
 In May 1895, after reading about Lodge's demonstrations, the Russian physicist Alexander Popov built a "Hertzian wave" (radio wave) based lightning detector using a coherer.
 That same year, Italian inventor Guglielmo Marconi demonstrated a wireless telegraphy system using Hertzian waves (radio), based on a coherer.
-The Russian radio pioneer Simeon Aisenstein used a coherer in his initial laboratory which established as hobby pursuit in 1904.
+The Russian radio pioneer Simeon Aisenstein used a coherer in his initial laboratory which was established as hobby pursuit in 1904.

 The coherer was replaced in receivers by the simpler and more sensitive electrolytic and crystal detectors around 1907, and became obsolete.

 One minor use of the coherer in modern times was by Japanese tin-plate toy manufacturer Matsudaya Toy Co. who beginning 1957 used a spark-gap transmitter and coherer-based receiver in a range of radio-controlled (RC) toys, called Radicon (abbreviation for Radio-Controlled) toys.
 Several different types using the same RC system were commercially sold, including a Radicon Boat (very rare), Radicon Oldsmobile Car (rare) and a Radicon Bus (the most popular).